kmeraz/parallax/README.md

 ## Welcome!
-This coding prompt was developed using NextJS - the React framework for the web
+This PoC was developed using NextJS - the React framework for the web!

 <img width="450" alt="image" src="https://github.com/kmeraz/parallax/assets/16483341/ba74a9ea-05a3-49cc-baee-987346ab0576">